 The digital commerce market has not only been growing, but it has also been evolving, with customers in control of their own customer journey – especially so in the past decade.
 Just as the internet has grown into the desired channel for marketing, digital commerce has grown to rival traditional shopping in many ways, influencing up to 56% of in-store purchases – what worked in the past no longer does today.

-That’s why we commissioned SAP Consumer Propensity Study earlier this year: to better understand consumers’ online shopping behaviors and their motivation to complete purchases.
+A study earlier this year helped us to better understand consumers’ online shopping behaviors and their motivation to complete purchases.
 The results have been culminated to help retailers deliver exceptional digital commerce experience to their customers.

 Participants were asked questions regarding the kind of products or services they would buy online, as well as the reasons they abandon their shopping carts.
 At a high level, results confirmed that shipping cost was the top reason for abandoned carts across the markets, except China and Korea that was more concerned with a lack of discount and for price comparison respectively.